anakic/querystorm-docs/docs/Functions/Overview.md

 # Custom Excel functions

-QueryStorm enables user to add new functions to Excel.
+QueryStorm enables users to add new functions to Excel.
 Users who use the full version of QueryStorm can build their own custom functions as well as publish them to other users.
-Users who use the Runtime version of QueryStorm can install packages published by creators, but cannot create their own functions.
+Users who use the Runtime version of QueryStorm can install packages published by creators, but cannot create functions.

 ![Dynamic function spill](../Images/dynamic_func_spill.gif)

 ## Supported languages

-QueryStorm lets you define new Excel functions using **SQL**, **C#** and **VB.NET**.
+QueryStorm lets you define new Excel functions using **SQL**, **C#**, and **VB.NET**.

 ### Creating functions via SQL